saltastro/pyhrs/docs/pyhrs/hrsprocess.rst

   >>> from pyhrs.hrsprocess import create_masterbias
   >>> masterbias = create_masterbias(['H201411170015.fits', 'H201411170016.fits']

 This will process each frame and return a masterbias `ccdproc.CCDData` object.

-In addition, there is a task for producing masterflats.
+ In addition, masterflats can be produced using:

+  >>> from pyhrs.hrsprocess import create_masterflat
+  >>> masterflat = create_masterflat(['H201411170020.fits', 'H201411170021.fits', 'H201411100022.fits']